osmus/digital-trails-handbook/_source/_articles/private-property.md

 OpenStreetMap is a crowdsourced database maintained by volunteer "mappers."
 Mappers use a variety of sources to compile trail data, including publicly-available aerial imagery, ground-level photos, and government datasets.

 It's not always clear from source data if a trail is public or private access.
-Some mappers conduct field surveys to gain additional info (if the area is public access).
+Some mappers conduct field surveys to gain additional info.
+If a trail is signed as private, the mapper will mark it as private on OSM.

 ## How do apps use private trail data from OpenStreetMap?